neilatuniofyorkspace/ri-language-transformer-backpropagation/README.md

 ## Mathematical Foundations

+*Based on "Engineering Mathematics" by K.A.
+Stroud (ISBN: 978-1137031204) and "Introduction to Applied Linear Algebra: Vectors, Matrices, and Least Squares" by Stephen Boyd and Lieven Vandenberghe (ISBN: 978-1316518960)*

 This implementation demonstrates key mathematical concepts from engineering mathematics and applied linear algebra:

 ### Vectors and Vector Operations (**Boyd Ch.
 1-3: Vectors**) (**Stroud Ch.
 20: Vectors**)